 Take this fried onion in a mixer jar.
 Chop the tomatoes roughly and add to the jar.
 Put in the Ginger-Garlic paste and green chillies too.
 Blend to a smooth paste.
 Keep aside.

 Take a pan and heat one teaspoon oil on low flame.
-Put third chopped onion in the pan and saute for a minute.
-Add the ground paste and cook till it changes colour.
+Put the third chopped onion in the pan and saute for a minute.
+Add the ground paste and cook till it changes color.